Relief coming for Illinois shoppers, taxpayers

 In addition, property tax and income tax rebates are on the way for some taxpayers.

-It's all thanks to the Illinois Family Relief Plan, which went into effect Friday and will offer an estimated $1.83 billion in relief for consumers hit hard by inflation and rising gas prices.
+It's all thanks to the Illinois Family Relief Plan, which went into effect on July 1 and will offer an estimated $1.83 billion in relief for consumers hit hard by inflation and rising gas prices.

 Three key elements of the plan are: